 Random Drug Testing

-A governmental entity, including a college district, may conduct drug tests, without a warrant and without individualized suspicion, when the test serves special governmental needs that outweigh the individual's privacy expectation.
+A governmental entity may conduct drug tests, without a warrant and without individualized suspicion, when the test serves special governmental needs that outweigh the individual's privacy expectation.
 Skinner v.
 Railway Labor Executives Ass'n, 489 U.S. 602 (1989); Nat'l Treasury Employees Union v.
 Von Raab, 489 U.S. 656 (1989)

 Random alcohol and drug testing of employees in "safety-sensitive" positions may be permissible when the intrusiveness of the search is minimal and the governing board of a governmental entity is able to demonstrate that the drug-testing program furthers its interest in ensuring the physical safety of students.
 "Safety-sensitive" positions include those that involve the handling of potentially dangerous equipment or hazardous substances in an environment including a large number of children.
 Aubrey v.
 School Board of LaFayette Parish, 148 F.3d 559 (5th Cir.
 1998)